|

 anti-abuse laws to put a stop to the owner-imposed neglect and pain

 that prompts some dogs to bite/attack humans.
+Prevent criminals from owning dogs.
+The following

 people should not be allowed to own dogs: drug dealers, human or